smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 }
 ```

-You will need to register this factory to be found at runtime by creating a `META-INF/services/io.smallrye.config.ConfigSourceInterceptorFactory`
-file containing the fully qualified name of this factory class.
+Register this factory so that it can be found at runtime by creating a `META-INF/services/io.smallrye.config.ConfigSourceInterceptorFactory` file that contains the fully qualified name of this factory class.

 From this point forward, every lookup to the configuration name `secret` will throw a `SecurityException`.

-Access to the Secret Keys, is available via the APIs `io.smallrye.config.SecretKeys#doUnlocked(java.lang.Runnable)`
+You can access Secret Keys by using this APIs `io.smallrye.config.SecretKeys#doUnlocked(java.lang.Runnable)` .
 and `io.smallrye.config.SecretKeys#doUnlocked(java.util.function.Supplier<T>)`.

 ```java